Mayur907/inAppUpdate/README.md

                     if(data.getIntExtra("from", 0) == 123456){
                         finish();
                     }  else if(data.getBooleanExtra("update", false)) {
-			// show update dialog if avilable
+			//Call this if an update is available
                         //start your activity
                     } else {
                         //start your activity